 All classes on Skillshare must have a project component.
 Projects help students practice new skills as they learn and provide a great opportunity for sharing and feedback.

 Choosing a Project Idea

 An accessible, relatively quick project can motivate students to practice new skills and share their work.
-More student projects posted to your class’s Project Gallery lead to a more vibrant class community and help boost your class’s position in our search rankings.
+More student projects posted to your class’s Project Gallery lead to a more vibrant class community.
 And if you position your project example prominently in your class it can help attract students to learn from you!

 A top-notch project should: